Calculates the sample or population standard deviation of a series.

 - |

 Optional.
-An integer, the summation dimension.
+An integer or string, the computation dimension.

 |